Online marketing specialist: the power of senior expertise

 3. Platform diversification reduces risks

 Dependence on one marketing channel is risky.
 Algorithm changes at Meta or Google can decimate revenue within days.
-Experts spread risks by combining SEO strategies, conversion optimization, and emerging platforms.
+Experts spread risks by combining SEO strategies, conversion optimisation and emerging platforms.

 The hidden costs of DIY marketing

-Entrepreneurs who handle their own marketing miss an average of 40% of their productive time on core activities.
-For a CEO worth €150 per hour, 10 hours of weekly marketing work costs €78,000 per year in lost revenue.
+Entrepreneurs who do their own marketing miss an average of 40% of their productive time on core activities.
+For a CEO worth €150 per hour, 10 hours of weekly marketing work costs €78,000 per year in missed revenue.

 Mistakes are more expensive than expertise

-Incorrect target audience targeting, non-compliant ads, or technical SEO issues can quickly cost thousands of euros.
+Wrong audience targeting, non-compliant ads or technical SEO problems quickly cost thousands of euros.
 An AI audit or marketing analysis prevents costly missteps.

-“Think of it as test driving a car - what's it like to drive on the highway, to park, how does the stereo work.
+“Think of it as test-driving a car — how is it on the motorway, parking, how does the stereo work.
 I suggest doing the same for AI models.”

 Concrete benefits of external expertise